-If you want to know more background, check our Introduction to Ancient Numismatics page.
+If you want to learn more background, check our Introduction to Ancient Numismatics page.
 If you prefer to go over a shortened narrative of the main events going on in the period in question, use our Map Journal.
-If you want to explore our applications by yourself, head to our Minting Application.
+If you want to explore our applications by yourself, head to our Minting Application and our Circulation Application.

 Who is behind FLAME?

-FLAME’s director and manager is Lee Mordechai from Princeton.
-Its chair and academic advisor is Alan Stahl from Princeton.
+FLAME’s director and manager is Lee Mordechai (HUJI).
+Its chair and academic advisor is Alan Stahl (Princeton).
 Our participants, staff members and developers are mostly from academia and come from the US and Europe.
 For more information, see our Project Team page.
-We have been generously supported by academic sources in Princeton.
+We have been generously supported by academic sources in Princeton and elsewhere.

 This is a massive undertaking, so we’re always looking for more people to get involved!
-Shoot us an email through the Contact Us form or individually to one of the emails on this page.
+See this page for more details, then shoot us an email through the Contact Us form.
 You do not need numismatic experience or knowledge to contribute, and in fact this has been a learning experience for most of us as well!

 This page was last updated on June 15, 2021.